Preferred formats: .docx / .odt / .rtf

 Either argue that facial-recognition software is, on the whole, beneficial for society, or that it is not.
 If you take the latter view, you may (but are not required to) advocate for some restrictions on its use.

 Is Section 230 still the right approach, or should it be modified?
+Should websites still have a free hand in content moderation?

 You can either focus on 230(c)(1), which makes sites not liable for user-posted content, or 230(c)(2), which makes sites not liable for refusing to carry someone's content.
 Many courts have decided that 230(c)(1) implies 230(c)(2), but this isn't quite right: 230(c)(1) protects sites when they failed to take down some user-posted content, and 230(c)(2) protects them when they did take down some user-posted content.
 The overall goal was to protect sites that did family-friendly editing.